-Sutton and Cheam MP Paul Burstow, who is the Liberal Democrat chief whip in the Commons, put down a written question for the Health Secretary about research outcomes of the National Institute for Health and Clinical Guidance clinical practice guides for ME/CFS, which were published in the Autumn of last year.
+Sutton and Cheam MP Paul Burstow, who is the Liberal Democrat chief whip in the Commons, put down a written question for the Health Secretary about research outcomes of the National Institute for Health and Clinical Guidance clinical practice guide for ME/CFS, which were published in the Autumn of last year.
 He received a written reply yesterday (29 April) from Dawn Primarolo, the Minster of State for Public Health.
 Text below:

 Chronic Fatigue Syndrome